 Taro leaves, and their petioles are also edible but only after being cooked and can be harvested anytime, although they are less consumed than the corms.

 *Sap of the plant can cause mild irritation to skin, eyes and mucous membranes, so the harvesting should be done carefully and with the use of gloves.

 Some other plant species that are also called taro or elephant-ear:

-Colocasia Gigantea – Sometimes called Giant elephant ear or Indian taro, its corms are inedible and only stems and leaves are consumed mostly in Japan and Indian subcontinent.
+Colocasia Gigantea – Sometimes called Giant elephant ear or Indian taro, its corms are inedible, and only stems and leaves are consumed mostly in Japan and South-East Asia.

 Cyrtosperma Merkusii – Practically grown only in Oceania and South Asia, it is planted in flooded areas, thus called Giant swamp taro.
-This plant grows 4 to 5 meters in tall and having up to 80 kg corms, which are also edible but only after a long cooking time.
+This plant grows 4 to 5 meters in height and has up to 80 kg corms, which are also edible but only after long cooking time.

 Xanthosoma Sagittifolium – Also known as taro, it has leaves similar to leaves of Alocasia and Cyrtosperma genres but can be distinguished by the position of their leaves, pointing down.